w41ter/urpc/README.md

 # urpc

-Its an RPC framework under the linux platform
+Its an RPC framework under linux platform.